Tai Solarin

-Augustus Taiwo "Tai" Solarin (20 August 1922 – 27 July 1994) was a Nigerian educator and author.
+Augustus Taiwo "Tai" Solarin (20 August 1916 – 27 July 1994) was a Nigerian educator and author.
 He established the famous Mayflower School, Ikenne, Ogun State in 1956.
 In 1952, Solarin became the principal of Molusi College, Ijebu Igbo, a post he held till 1956 when he became the proprietor and principal of Mayflower School.

 Early life

-Solarin was born in Ikenne, Ogun State, in Western Nigeria on 20 August 1922, the first child in a set of twins.
-His twin sister, Kehinde Solarin died in 1991 at about 69 years.
+Solarin was born in Ikenne, Ogun State, in Western Nigeria on 20 August 1916, the first child in a set of twins born to Daniel Solarin and Rebecca Okufule Solarin.
+His twin sister, Caroline Kehinde Solarin died in 1991.
+He and his sister were the only children of their parents.
 He attended Wesley College Ibadan.
 Solarin was inspired by the writings of Nnamdi Azikiwe who encouraged young people to travel abroad for study.
 His initial attempt to gain a passport fell through but he later enlisted in the British Air Force and served with the Royal Air Force as a navigator in the Second World War.
 He remained in Britain, studying at University of Manchester, and then at the University of London.
 Tai Solarin married English-born Sheila Mary Tuer in 1951.